dinko-atanasov/Telerik-Homeworks/README.md

 # Homework Repository
+Collection of my QA homework from Telerik Academy.

 ## Overview
 This repository contains various homework assignments for assessment.
 Each assignment is organized into its own folder, complete with its own README file detailing the specifics of the project.